neonmik/Wave-Machine-Firmware/README.md

         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)

     - Oscillator:
-        - Bugfix: Finesse soft start code - currently takes too long to get going and still isnt perfect.
+        - Improvement: Finesse soft start code - currently takes too long to get going and still isnt perfect.
+    - Mod:
+        - Bug: Vibrato isnt even in +/- (due to the logarithmic nature of pitch) - Fine at >> 8 (+/-40c, but slightly uneven)
+        - Feature: Once LFO is balanced, add a MAX_RANGE setting for vibrato.
+        - Feature: Add a smooth function (interpolation).
+This would be helpful for the S&H wave, but also to smooth out the steps in really long wavelengths.

     - USB MIDI/ MIDI: